-On the Purchase Date for each Purchase Period, whole and fractional shares shall be purchased for each Participant with the accumulated Participant payroll deductions and/or with any additional lump-sum amounts contributed by the Eligible Employee.
-The Purchase Price shall be equal to 95% of the Fair Market Value of a share of Common Stock on the Purchase Date.
-Additionally, commission charges relating to the purchase of Common Stock under the Plan shall be paid by the Company.
+On the Purchase Date for each Purchase Period, whole and fractional shares will be purchased for each Participant with the accumulated Participant payroll deductions and/or with any lump-sum amounts contributed by the Eligible Employee.
+The Purchase Price is equal to the lesser of 85% of the Fair Market Value of a share of Common Stock on the Entry Date, or 85% of the Fair Market Value of a share of Common Stock on the last day of the Purchase Period.
+Additionally, commission charges relating to the purchase of Common Stock under the Plan will be paid by the Company.